MartinB005/MicroZed-Music-Player/README.md

 # The MicroZed Music Player

 This is low-level music player written in C/C++ with custom DA Converter as an audio output.
 It includes simple GUI with file browser and playing controls, which is rendering on 320 x 480 LCD.
-It uses rotatary encoders as the user input.
+Player can be controlled by rotary encoders.
 Current audio level is shown by 32-LED line.

 ## Target Device
 - MICROZED EVALUATION KIT ADSAES-Z7MB-7Z010-G